dgapitts/vagrant-puppet/README.md

 ## Summary

-Training environment for learning how to work with puppet.
+Training environment for learning how to work with puppet https://www.linkedin.com/learning/learning-puppet

+This repo can be used in conjunction with this training exercise to deploy postgres docker containers via puppet https://github.com/dgapitts/puppet-control-repo

 ### v0.02 r10k setup and linking to remote github repo